sympiler/sympiler.github.io/sympiler_docs/docs/citation.md

 ## Citing us

+### Sympiler
-If you are using Sympiler or its components, please cite the Sympiler paper.
+If you are using Sympiler or its components, please cite one of the following.

 ```
 @inproceedings{Cheshmi:2017:STS:3126908.3126936,